entando/entando-docs/vuepress/docs/next/docs/component-generator/blueprint-features.md

 ### Fetching data

-For data fetching from widgets use Fetch API.
-You can find functions for fetching data at `detailsWidget/src/api` in different files for different contexts.
+For data fetching from widgets, use Fetch API.
+You can find the functions for fetching data at `detailsWidget/src/api`, in different files for different contexts.

 ## Form widget

-For displaying forms within a widget use [Formik](https://jaredpalmer.com/formik) which helps with form state management.
-For data validation use [Yup](https://github.com/jquense/yup).
+For displaying forms within a widget, use [Formik](https://jaredpalmer.com/formik) which helps with form state management.
+For data validation, use [Yup](https://github.com/jquense/yup).